6 AM: Alarm. Commute. Coffee.

 - Which topic should I focus on?

-- Should I review or learn new?
+- Should I review old stuff or learn new patterns?

-Decision fatigue kills momentum faster than difficulty.
+Decision fatigue kills motivation faster than problem difficulty.

 The Sustainable Practice Framework